 - Get a dental checkup

-Risk management is esoteric.
-However, risk management does not have to be complicated to be effective.
+Risk management is esoteric for many people.
+However, it does not have to be complicated to be effective.
 Illustrate risk management with things we do every day.

 "Leadership is influence.
 To the extent we influence others, we lead them."

-If you are in an organization that has provided very little risk management training, start with simple risk management efforts.
+Start with simple risk management efforts if you are in an organization that has provided minimal risk management training.
 Ask questions such as: